 I have interests in school governance and educational policy and am happy to participate in access and admissions initiatives both within Oxford and elsewhere.
 I am currently coordinating a national project to improve the number of care-leavers accessing Higher Education.

 In Prep.
 Syntactic Change in French.

 Forthcoming.
 Rethinking Verb Second.
-Oxford: OUP (co-edited with Rebecca Woods and Theresa Biberauer).
+Oxford: Oxford University Press (co-edited with Rebecca Woods and Theresa Biberauer).